-I have a background in biology, with particular education in animal physiology, genetics and conservation.
+I have a background in English Literature & Biology, with particular interest in animal physiology, genetics and conservation.
 I also participated in a term project on Species At-Risk with Environment Canada.
-I currently hold an SVOP captain’s ticket, a Marine Emergency Duties certification, a Marine First Aid certificate, Oceanwise training and more.
+I currently hold an SVOP captain’s ticket, a Marine Emergency Duties / Domestic Vessel Safety certification, a Marine First Aid certificate, Open-Water Scuba Diving License, Oceanwise training, etc.

 We heard you were a bit of a killer whale expert before moving here.
 Tell us what you knew and how you amassed this knowledge?